theAshbringer/learn-react/README.md

 # About

-The project is a compilation of common UI elements.
-Particular attention was paid not to the visual, but to the functionality, decomposition, and reusability of components.
+The project is a compilation of common UI elements related with feed of posts.
+Particular attention was paid not to the visual component, but to the functionality, decomposition, and reusability of components.

 ## Technologies and tools :hammer:
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)